Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Abstract hypernormalisation

 where $\theta$ is the $\mnd T$-algebra structure of $(\mu_X \colon TTX \rightarrow TX) \otimes (\mu_Y \colon TTY \rightarrow TY)$, and obtain $\upsilon_I \colon TI \rightarrow I$ as the $\mnd T$-algebra structure of the lifted unit. \end{proof}

-Thus, the fact that the coproduct monoidal structure on $\cat{Conv}$ lifts the (assumed) Giry monoidal structure $(\star, 0)$ on $\cat{Set}$ can be re-expressed by saying that the finite Giry monad $\mnd D$ on $\cat{Set}$ is symmetric opmonoidal with respect to $(\star, 0)$.
+Thus, the fact that the coproduct monoidal structure on $\cat{Conv}$ lifts the (assumed) convex monoidal structure $(\star, 0)$ on $\cat{Set}$ can be re-expressed by saying that the discrete distribution monad $\mnd D$ on $\cat{Set}$ is symmetric opmonoidal with respect to $(\star, 0)$.
 Actually, more is true: $\mnd D$ is a \emph{linear exponential monad}.

-\begin{Defn} A \emph{linear exponential monad} on a symmetric monoidal category $(\C, \otimes, I)$ is a symmetric opmonoidal monad $\mnd{T}$ on $\C$ such that the lifted symmetric monoidal structure on the category of algebras $\C^\mnd{T}$ is given by finite coproducts. \end{Defn}
+\begin{Defn} A \emph{linear exponential monad} on a symmetric monoidal category $(\C, \otimes, I)$ is a symmetric opmonoidal monad $\mnd{T}$ on $\C$ such that the lifted symmetric monoidal structure on the category of algebras $\C^\mnd{T}$ is given by finite coproducts.
+More precisely, we means by this that the lifted unit object $(I, \nu_I)$ should be initial in $\C^{\mnd{T}}$; and that, for any pair of algebras $(X, x)$ and $(Y,y)$, the cospan

-The notion of linear exponential \emph{co}monad is due to~\cite[Definition~3]{Benton1993Linear-lambda-c}, refining earlier work of Seely and Lafont; it models the connective $!$ (``of course'') of linear logic.
-The dual notion of linear exponential \emph{monad} models the dual connective $?$ (``why not'').
-The formulation given above is given as~\cite[Definition~1.17]{Maneggia2004Models-of-linea}, but is essentially due to Benton~\cite{Benton1995A-mixed-linear-}; the equivalence is explained in detail in~\cite[Section~7]{Mellies2009Categorical-sem}.

-It turns out that a linear exponential monad on a symmetric monoidal category is exactly what one needs to develop an good abstract notion of hypernormalisation, satisfying the algebraic properties one would expect.
-We turn to this in Section~\ref{sec:abstr-hypern} below; but first, we check that our motivating example fits into this picture by verifying the existence of the Giry monoidal structure on $\cat{Set}$.